AdvancedPhotonSource/cohere/README.md

 Project home page: https://cohere-legacy.readthedocs.io/

 The cohere version 1.x.x is a legacy project.
 It is functional and available but there will be no new development in this branch.
+User can access the legacy documentation (link above) to find how to install and use this product.
-A continuation with new development is carried on in main branch with revisions starting ar 2.0.
+A continuation with new development is carried on in main branch with versions starting at 2.0.

 The cohere package provides tools for reconstruction of image of a nanoscale structures from data obtained using Bragg Coherent Diffraction Imaging technique.